andrevidela/Research-report/Thesis/index.md

 intOrString b = ?hole
 ```

 We can then ask the compiler what is the expected type, information provided by the compiler will be shown with a column of `>` on the left side to distinguish it from code.
+When the compiler tells us about holes, its will display the variables available in the immediate scope of the hole above a horizontal bar, and the “goal” under the horizontal bar.
 Here is the type we get when asking about our `hole`:

 ```haskell
 > b : Bool